AntoineTVPAINT/theme-academic-cv/content/authors/admin/_index.md

 interests:
   - Data Analytics
   - Business Intelligence
+  - Statistics
-  - Statistics and Marketing
+  - Marketing

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Statistics and Business Intelligence
+    - course: BSc in Statistics and Data Science
       institution: University of Lorraine
       year: 2022
     - course: MS in Aerospace Management